ericscharff/tinybasic/README.md

 ## What is this?

-This is a listing of Tiny BASIC Extended, by Dick Whipple and John Arnold.
+This is a reconstrucitonof Tiny BASIC Extended, by Dick Whipple and John Arnold.
 The listing (as presented here) originally appeared in [SIGPLAN Notices, July 1976](https://doi.org/10.1145/987491.987494).
 The SIGPLAN article is a reprint of an article that appeared in the January 1976 issue of Dr. Dobb's Journal of Tiny BASIC Calisthenics & Orthodontia (the very first